Dazed and Confused (film): Home video

 MCA/Universal released Dazed and Confused on laserdisc in January 1994, followed by a VHS release two months later.
 A 2004 release entitled Dazed and Confused: Flashback Party Edition contained The Blunt Truth, a four-minute parody of 1970s anti-cannabis educational films.
 The film was released on HD DVD in 2006.
 The Criterion Collection released a two-disc boxed-set edition of the film on June 6, 2006, in the U.S. and Canada.
 Features included an audio commentary by Richard Linklater, deleted scenes, the original trailer, the 50 minute "Making Dazed" documentary that aired on the American Movie Classics channel on September 18, 2005, on-set interviews, behind-the-scenes footage, cast auditions and footage from the ten-year anniversary celebration.
 Also included is a 72-page book featuring new essays by Kent Jones, Jim DeRogatis, and Chuck Klosterman as well as memories from the cast and crew, character profiles and a mini reproduction of the original film poster designed by Frank Kozik.
 Entertainment Weekly gave it an "A" rating and stated that it "grants this enduring cult classic the DVD treatment it deserves".
 Universal Studios released Dazed and Confused on Blu-ray in August 2011, in a 1080p/AVC MPEG-4 transfer, with a DTS-HD Master Audio 5.1 soundtrack.

-On February 21, 2023, The Criterion Collection re-released the film on 4K UHD Blu-ray.
-In their review, Svet Atanasov at Blu-ray.com states that "The 2022 restoration on the 4K Blu-ray disc was undertaken by the Criterion Collection from the 35mm original camera negative, scanned on a Lasergraphics Director film scanner.
-Based on the 2011 color transfer, this restoration was newly remastered in Dolby Vision HDR and approved by director Richard Linklater.
-The 2011 SDR restoration on the Blu-ray – supervised by Linklater and director of photography Lee Daniel – was undertaken by the Criterion Collection – from a 35mm interpositive, scanned on a Spirit 4K DataCine.
-The original 5.1 surround soundtrack was remastered from the 35mm magnetic audio tracks".
+On February 21, 2023, The Criterion Collection re-released the film on 4K UHD Blu-ray, featuring a new remaster from the original camera negative.